1. Blog

 A fundamental advantage derived from SSR lies in its first meaningful paint (FMP) timings—a performance metric referring to how fast critical source content appears for users upon loading a html file.
 With pre-rendered pages being delivered straight away, users are immediately engrossed in the user interface, thereby mitigating chances of sudden bounce-offs due to perceived lags—which holds paramount importance for high-traffic platforms aiming for increased metrics concerning customer retention and engagement ratios.

 But wait, there is more!
 One of the biggest headaches for web developers with CSR is that since the initial page is almost barebones, search engine bots like those used by Google sometimes fail to grab the content from the webpage, which, as you might expect, is a death sentence for SEO.
-In fact, this is the very reason why SSR, an open source framework, has grown in popularity—it has finally solved one of the biggest headaches of SPAs.
+In fact, this is the very reason why SSR, an open source framework, has grown in popularity—it has finally solved one of the biggest headaches of React SPAs.

 At first glance, servers might not seem like the most glamorous component of your digital ecosystem—an unseen force humming away backstage while developers bask in the spotlight playing with CSS animations or experimenting with AR/VR applications.